Richard Brooke (Norton): Knights of Malta

 In September 1547 an English navy commanded by Lord Clinton comprising 34 warships with 26 support vessels sailed to Scotland.
 The Galley Subtle, captained by Richard Brooke, bombarded the Scottish army at the battle of Pinkie.
 William Patten included the ship in one of his plans of the battlefield, depicted in the woodcut with its oars visible, close to Musselburgh.

-The guns of the Galley and other ships in English fleet were recorded in an inventory.
-The Galley carried two brass demi-cannons, two brass Flanders demi-culverins, breech-loading iron double basses and single basses.
-It was also called the Rose or Red Galley.
+The galley was used because it could be rowed near the shore to fire its ordnance.
+The galley crew included condemned prisoners from London jails whose sentences were commuted to sea service.
+The guns of the ships in English fleet were recorded in an inventory.
+The Galley Subtle carried two brass demi-cannons, two brass Flanders demi-culverins, breech-loading iron double basses and single basses.
+The ship was also called the Rose or Red Galley.

 After Pinkie, on 15 September Broke and the Galley Subtle rowed up the River Forth to Blackness Castle.
 After an exchange of fire he captured the Mary Willoughby, the Anthony of Newcastle and the Bosse, and burnt other ships.
+Next, an "assured Scot" Michael Durham and the English commander Andrew Dudley sailed in the galley from Leith to Broughty Castle and fired three shots at the castle.
+The castle surrendered to Dudley as pre-arranged.